 Bumblebee is directed by Travis Knight and stars Hailee Steinfeld, John Cena, Jorge Lendeborg Jr., John Ortiz, Jason Drucker, and Pamela Adlon.
 The plot of the movie is on the run in 1987, Bumblebee finds refuge in a junkyard in a small Californian beach town.
 Charlie, on the cusp of turning 18 and trying to find her place in the world, discovers Bumblebee, battle-scarred and broken.
 The only Transformers movie that I liked was the first one in 2007, the four sequels just keep getting worse with each one.
 So, when this movie was announced I was dreading it.
 Then I found out that it wasn't going to be directed by Michael Bay and I started to get excited.
 I have been waiting a long time, but finally, we get a fantastic Transformers movie!
 Easily the best part of this movie was the relationship between Charlie played by Hailee Steinfeld and Bumblebee.
 Something I never expected to happen during a Transformers movie was for me to get teary-eyed and not just once, but twice.
 Once towards the start of the film where Charlie is talking to Bumblebee about her father who passed away and then the last scene with the two of them.
 Hailee Steinfeld is fantastic in this movie I think she is amazing in everything she is in, but this to me is her best performance yet.
 Her character Charlie is extremely likable and you really feel for her.
 I like the family dynamic that is set up.
 I like her past she used to be a diver, but she doesn't feel comfortable with that anymore because it was something her father encouraged and now that he is gone it makes her feel depressed.
 John Cena plays Jack Burns a member of the military I had never seen him act before, but I thought he was terrific.
 The action scenes are very exciting and unlike Michael Bay's action, you can actually tell what is happening.
 Another problem I had with the Michael Bay films was they were always too long not this one it is the perfect length at 1 hour 50 minutes.
 There is not a boring moment in this film.
 I have no complaints about it.
 5 out of 5 stars for Bumblebee.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Thursday, December 20, 2018

 Mary Poppins Returns is directed by Rob Marshall and stars Emily Blunt, Lin-Manuel Miranda, Ben Whishaw, Emily Mortimer, Julie Walters, Dick Van Dyke, Angela Lansbury, Colin Firth, and Meryl Streep.
 The plot of the movie is decades after her original visit, the magical nanny returns to help the Banks siblings and Michael's children through a difficult time in their lives.
 Rob Marshall tries his best to recapture the magic of the original film and there are moments when he comes close, but overall I was very disappointed with this film.
-Emily Blunt was a fantastic choice to take over the role of Mary Poppins I do think that she is missing a softness the Julie Andrews had, but she has some wonderful moments.
+Emily Blunt was a fantastic choice to take over the role of Mary Poppins I do think that she is missing a softness that Julie Andrews had, but she has some wonderful moments.
 All three of the child actors who play the Banks children are wonderful and thankfully not annoying.
 Ben Whishaw is also very good.
 His song where he sings to his dead wife is really emotional and one of the only songs I liked in the movie because I could understand the lyrics and believe me that is a rarity in this film.
-Dick van Dyke has very little screen time but in his few minutes he proves that he is a better singer and dancer than anyone this movie.
-I also loved the callbacks to the original thought the film.
+Dick van Dyke has very little screen time but in his few minutes he proves that he is a better singer and dancer than anyone in this movie.
+I also loved the callbacks to the original throughout the film.
 As for what I did not like about this movie the animated sequence it goes on for way too long and it didn't look that good.
 Lin-Manuel Miranda tried his best, but I just saw him playing himself.
 Meryl Streep's character in the movie I found to be extremely annoying and her song even more so.
 I didn't care much for the songs and I can't even tell you what the songs are about.
 What bothered me the most about the movie is how stupid it is.
 Michael is careless with an important document that has gone missing and it didn't help that I spotted this document immediately as soon as it showed up on screen, but it takes the entire movie for them to find it.
 2 out of 5 stars for Mary Poppins Returns.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Tuesday, December 18, 2018

-With the upcoming release of Mary Poppins Returns I decided to go back a watch the original.
+With the upcoming release of Mary Poppins Returns I decided to go back and watch the original.
 This is one of my favorite movies of all time.
 The movie takes place in London sometime in the early twentieth century and follows the Bank's family.
 Gorge Banks is the father and he has grown very distant from his kids to the point where he is kind of cruel to them at points and insults them.
 So the kids can be a handful because the nannies that he has hired don't work out.
 The movie opens up with a nanny quieting because Jane and Michael Banks ran away and now he has to find a new nanny.
 Just at the perfect time, Mary Poppins arrives played by Julie Andrews who is the nanny the kids have been looking for not so much Mr. Banks.
 The rest of the movie is pretty much Mary Poppins and the two Banks kids going on many grand adventures.
 Watching this movie as an adult you really appreciate the story and the technical achievements.
 A lot of that does have to do with the characters.
 Mary Poppins is a weird character to describe.
-She is mysterious, she can often be very strict, she denies a lot of the crazy stuff that Jane and Michael talk about sometimes in a very commanding and mean-spirited way and yet she never comes across as unlikable.
+She is mysterious, she can often be very strict, she denies a lot of the crazy stuff that Jane and Michael talk about sometimes in a very commanding and mean-spirited way and yet she never comes across as unlikeable.
 Julie Andrews is absolutely perfect.
 There's a reason she won the Academy Award for Best Actress.
 She is an amazing singer and manages to make me feel weirdly emotional about some of the most simple songs like Feed the Birds.
 It's about an old woman sitting on the steps of a church who is constantly feeding the birds and somehow that gets an emotional response from me.
 Dick Van Dyke plays the character Bert and he is a great character as well.
 He's basically a poor guy who just hangs around London.
 He has so many different jobs and yet he is never upset.
 He always has a great attitude like when his drawings on the sidewalk are ruined because of the rain he just goes off and finds another job.
 The songs were written by the Sherman brothers they are true Disney legends and the songs in this movie are iconic.
 "A Spoonful of Sugar" "Supercalifragilisticexpialidocious" "Jolly Holiday" "Chim Chim Cher-ee" "Step in Time" "Feed the Birds" "Let's go fly a Kite" all these songs are phenomenal, incredibly catchy and they can make you emotional.
 The dance sequence with Julie Andrews and Dick Van Dyke in the chalk paintings goes on for a while, but it's outstanding whether they are dancing together or when Bert is dancing with animated penguins and the only scene that tops it is Step in Time with all the chimney sweeps dancing on the roof.
 Watching this movie with an adult perspective is very interesting because when you watch Gorge Banks he is a cruel guy.
 He just doesn't seem to care about his kids at all.
 There's one moment where the kids come up with a suggestion for a new nanny and Jane mentions how they are two adorable kids and Mr. Banks says well that is highly debatable.
 This is one of the best Disney films ever.
 The characters are great, the performances are fantastic, the songs are iconic and the story is incredible.
 5 out of 5 stars for Mary Poppins.
-I hope you enjoyed my review and if for some reason you haven't seen this movie go watch it and if you have go watch it again.
+I hope you enjoyed my review.

 Saturday, December 15, 2018